NikhilKartha5/idea-simulation/README.md

 ## Deployment (Current State)
 Deployed (simulation) on AWS EC2 inside an Auto Scaling Group behind an Application Load Balancer.
 User data (and/or manual steps) pull images from ECR and run containers.
 Root volume enlarged to 30GB to fit images.
 Health check: `GET /health` on gateway (port 8080) returns 200 through ALB.

-To expose the UI publicly via the ALB, push the updated `ideas-gateway` image (now containing static assets) and let the ASG launch a fresh instance; visiting the ALB DNS root (`http://<alb-dns>/`) loads the SPA.

 ### Future Hardening
 - Move Postgres/Redis/RabbitMQ to managed services (RDS / ElastiCache / Amazon MQ)